keerthidasala/keerthidasala.github.io/_pages/about.md

 Hello!

 I am Keerthi Dasala.
-I am an Assistant Professor at Purdue ECE.
+I am an Assistant Professor at Purdue University, in the [Elmore Family School of Electrical and Computer Engineering](href="https://engineering.purdue.edu/ECE).
 I direct the [WISDOM Lab](https://keerthidasala.github.io/WISDOM-Research-Lab/) within Purdue ECE.
 <br>

 I received my Ph.D. from Rice University in the [Department of Electrical and Computer Engineering](https://eceweb.rice.edu/) in December 2022, where I was fortunate to be supervised by [Prof. Edward Knightly](https://knightly.rice.edu/) and was a member of [Rice Networks Group](http://networks.rice.edu).
 I am currently working as a Senior Research Engineer at Qualcomm Wireless R&D towards designing and developing next-generation wireless networks.
 <!-- <h3>  I am on the academic job market.
 Interested in Tenure-Track positions in broad area of wireless communication and networking. </h3> -->